bsharplydian/startup/notes.md

 ### reading notes
 - you'll need to include your `<nav>` element inside of your `<Routes>` element since your first page is different than the others
     -actully use two Routes elements, one of them with the nav and the other with the main content
-### implementation next steps
+### goals for react implementation
-- figure out how to activate bootstrap
-- figure out how to STOP PAGES FROM USING EACH OTHERS' CSS
+- add game button shows/hides menu
+- add character button shows/hides dropdown
+- dynamic searchbar in add item